vpatkov/esr-meter/README.md

 ![](photo.png)

 Yet another ESR meter.
-Like most of such meters, it measures the impedance at 100 kHz, as if it be pure resistive.
+More precisely, it measures the impedance at 100 kHz in assumption it's pure resistive.
 So this meter is not for laboratory measurements, but for finding bad electrolytic capacitors (a typical fault in aged electronics).

-- The test signal is a 100 kHz sine wave
+- The test signal is 100 kHz 50 mVpp 10 Ω sine wave
-- Open terminals voltage is 50 mVpp (ok for in-circuit measurements, safe for polarized caps)
-- Short terminals current is 5 mApp
-- Rechargeable by Micro-USB (300 mA)
+- Rechargeable from Micro-USB at 300 mA (Li-Po/Li-ion)
 - Auto power-off after 3 minutes of inactivity
-- Sexy HP bubble display (it's the main feature)

 ## Usage